cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 }
 ```

 `"stake"` identifies the likely name of the base token of your application, the token that is used with the consensus.
+Of course, you can choose to have the wager paid in any denomination, even one decided by players when creating the game.
 Conversely, when paying a winner you would have:

 ```go
 amount := sdk.NewInt(storedGame.Wager).Mul(sdk.NewInt(2))